It's unclear what causes the foramen ovale to stay open in some people, though genetics may play a role.

 Newborn baby's heart

-The pressure of the blood pumping through the heart usually forces the foramen ovale closed.
+The pressure of the blood pumping through the heart usually forces the flap opening of the foramen ovale closed.
 In most people, the opening fuses shut, usually sometime during infancy.

 - Kutty S, et al. Patent foramen ovale.
 The known and the to be known.
 Journal of the American College of Cardiology.
 2012;59:1665.